Von Willebrand disease (VWD) is a common inherited condition that can make you bleed more easily than normal.

 - type 1 – the mildest and most common type.
 People with type 1 VWD have a reduced level of von Willebrand factor in their blood.
 Bleeding is mostly only a problem if you have surgery, injure yourself, or have a tooth removed.

 - type 2 – in people with this type of VWD, von Willebrand factor does not work properly.
 Bleeding tends to be more frequent and heavier than in type 1.

 - type 3 – the most severe and rarest type.
 People with type 3 VWD have very low levels of von Willebrand factor, or none at all.
 Bleeding from the mouth, nose and gut is common, and you can have joint and muscle bleeds after an injury.

 There's also a rare type that is not inherited called "acquired von Willebrand disease".
 This can start at any age and is usually associated with other conditions that affect the blood, immune system or heart.

 VWD is often caused by a fault in the gene involved in the production of von Willebrand factor.

-- If one parent has a genetic fault that causes VWD – there's a 1 in 2 (50%) chance of a child having type 1 or type 2 VWD, and no chance of them having type 3 VWD.
+- If a parent has a genetic fault that causes VWD – there's a 1 in 2 (50%) chance of a child having type 1 or type 2 VWD, and no chance of them having type 3 VWD.

 - If both parents have a fault in the VWD gene – there's a 1 in 2 (50%) chance of a child being a carrier like their parents and a 1 in 4 (25%) chance of them having type 3 VWD.

-The chances of inheriting type 1 VWD can also be affected by other things, including blood group – people with blood group O are more often affected than people with blood group A or B.
+The chances of inheriting type 1 VWD can also be affected by other things, including blood group.
+People with blood group O are more often affected than people with blood group A or B.